umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 - Latitude
 - Longitude

-You can reach the general SEO Under your home node > Settings > General.
+You can reach the general SEO under your home node > Settings > General.

-There is more documentation about SEO at these pages [General settings](../Uno-pedia/Settings/General-Settings/index.md/#SEO) and [Specific settings ](../Uno-pedia/Settings/Specific-Settings/index.md/#SEO)
+There is more documentation about SEO at these pages [General settings](../Uno-pedia/Settings/General-Settings/index.md/#SEO) and [Specific settings](../Uno-pedia/Settings/Specific-Settings/index.md/#SEO)

 ## Newsletter

 You will need to choose between Mailchimp or Campaign Monitor, and then after that fill out your API Key and Default Subscriber ID.
 This is necessary, otherwise your newsletter won't work.

+To have a newsletter function on your website it will need to be set up through the [Newsletter Widget](../Uno-pedia/Widgets/Newsletter/index.md/).

 ## Tracking and Access

-Tracking and Access can be found in the Settings > General section.
+The Tracking and Access group can be found in the General section node in the Content section.
 If you want to use any extensions such as Google maps or Google Analytics.
 This is where you put the API Keys.

 :::note
-It is important to note that the AIzaSyDX76tv4LsYpvuS-ue5cl6-C_pKRauv5XI API Key for Google Maps should be changed to your own API Key, as this standard one will stop working eventually.
+In order to your to get the most out of the Google Maps API, then the API Key should be changed to your own API Key.
 :::

 ## Responsive on all platforms